-An historical wander around El Born following the shadows of medieval punishments, Barcelona’s legends and the infamous Spanish Inquisition.
+A Night Walking Tour in Barcelona around El Born following the shadows of medieval punishments, the city’s legends and the infamous Spanish Inquisition.
 Enter a world of tortures and public executions while discovering the darker side of Barcelona.

-- April 1st to October 31st: Mondays, Wednesdays, Fridays and Saturdays at 9pm
+- March 23rd to October 31st: Monday, Wednesday and Saturday at 9pm

-- November 1st to November 30th: Mondays, Wednesdays and Saturdays at 7pm
+- November 1st to November 30th: Monday and Friday at 7pm

-- January 1st to March 14th: No scheduled group tours available (only private tours)
+- December 1st to March 22nd: No scheduled group tours available, only private tours

 Arc de Triomf (under the monumental arch)More details +